Darth Tater has a new contest for the forum

-Discussion in 'Lions and Football' started by coynejeremy, Aug 20, 2007.
+Discussion in 'Football, Baseball, and Hockey' started by coynejeremy, Aug 20, 2007.

 It looks like the game is up.
 How much jail time will he serve?

+9 months + probation is my guess.
 We know in-house arrest is not viable in this case.
 If he had 9 months to kill at home, you know he's gonna see that black barn out the back window and get the hankerin'.

 He'll be sentenced to at least one year.

+I bet he is really looking forward to some custom prison tattoos.
 I knew a guy who gave himself tattoos in prison.
 He was right handed and the ones on his left arm were pretty good.
 The ones on his right arm were terrible.

 18 months.........500k fine..........5 years probation..........